The order that you get for the employee will tell you whether you have to pay:

 To make a Bacs payment, send:

-The payment will be sent back if you don’t fill in the schedule correctly.
-You can be fined if you don’t send the schedule.
+The payment will be sent back if you do not fill in the schedule correctly.
+You can be fined if you do not send the schedule.

 Contact CAPS about a payment